 This trail got its name because there was a herd of bison that could be seen from the trail’s lookout point, however, the bison were moved to Mountsberg Conservation Area in the late 1980s.

 The highlight of the trail is the Buffalo Crag Lookout where visitors can enjoy the incredible views over the escarpment.
-I am looking forward to hiking this trail in the fall when the leaves have changed as I expect that it will be stunning.
+This is a great option as a fall hiking trail as the views are stunning when the leaves have changed.

 Be sure to watch for the turkey vultures soaring over the canyon on updrafts of warm air if you are visiting during the spring and summer.
 The birds have only been found in the region for the past 70 years or so and migrate south to warmer regions in the winter.